AstolfoDayo/mino-voice-trained/README.md

 # mino-voice-trained
-There are pth models that v1 and v2 but I recommend you to use v2 model cuz v1 model is not high quality.
+There are pth models that v1,v2 and v3 but I recommend you to use v3 model cuz v1,v2 models are not high quality.